Judging Criteria

 Additional Information

-- The Joe Belew Award winner and finalists are selected by volunteer members of the CBA Community Reinvestment Committee in consultation with the chairman and officers of the Consumer Bankers Foundation.
+• The Joe Belew Award winner and finalists are selected by volunteer members of the CBA membership in consultation with the chairman and officers of the Consumer Bankers Foundation.